elwais/elwais.github.io/projects/hand-plot/hand-plot.md

 published: true
 labels:
   - Python
-summary: "A plot made to better assess the risk of hand injury from a keyboard"
+summary: "A plot made to better assess the risk of hand injury from a fairly fancy keyboard"
 ---

 <figure>